The Office of Emergency Management [“OEM”] coordinates the training and activities of the Grayson County Community Emergency Response Teams or “CERT”.

 CERT is a training program that prepares you to help yourself, your family, and your neighbors in the event of a disaster.
 During an incident, emergency service personnel may not be able to reach everyone right away.
 By getting trained in CERT, you will have the skills to help emergency responders save lives and protect property.

 As a trained CERT member, you can respond to disasters, participate in drills and exercises and take additional training.
 CERT is a known and trusted resource to emergency responders and their communities.
 After the December 8, 2008, tornados that struck Grayson County, trained CERT personnel helped drive and walk the impact areas in the entire county, quickly gathering damage assessment information that was integral to the recovery process.
 The damage information they obtained established eligibility for Grayson County residents to obtain low interest loans through the Small Business Administration to make needed repairs.
+In the aftermath of the winter storms in December 2013, many CERT members were used as EOC support personnel, stranded motorist warming center support, etc. OEM has also been activated in support of search and rescue operations for missing seniors as well as feeding operations for firefighters during large wildfires.

 What other things do CERT teams do in an emergency?